 1. Buddy Punching

-What it is: Also called “buddy clocking,” this is when a worker gets someone else to clock in and out for them, whether clocking them in early, clocking them out late, or clocking them when they aren’t even there.
+What it is: Also called “buddy clocking,” this is when a worker gets someone else to clock in and out for them, whether clocking them in early, clocking them out late, or clocking them in/out when they aren’t even there.

 How to prevent it: The easiest way to prevent buddy clocking is with time tracking software that includes authentication such as a password, a fingerprint, an ID badge, or facial recognition.
 Check out our reviews of the best time tracking software to find one with these features.